Jose Altuve Player Props: Astros vs. Yankees

-On Friday, Jose Altuve (.282 batting average in his past 10 games, with a triple, two home runs, five walks and three RBI) and the Houston Astros play the New York Yankees, whose starting pitcher will be Luis Severino.
-First pitch is at 7:05 PM ET.
+On Saturday, Jose Altuve (.550 slugging percentage in past 10 games, including two home runs) and the Houston Astros play the New York Yankees, whose starting pitcher will be Nestor Cortes Jr..
+First pitch is at 1:05 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Yankees.
+In his most recent appearance, he strung together two hits (going 2-for-5 with a double) against the Yankees.

 Jose Altuve Game Info & Props vs. the Yankees